-Editorial Note: An operator must ensure that information on the types of dangerous goods which a passenger is forbidden to transport aboard an aircraft is provided at the point of ticket purchase.
-Information provided via the Internet may be in text or pictorial form but must be such that ticket purchase cannot be completed until the passenger, or a person acting on their behalf, has indicated that they have understood the restrictions on dangerous goods in baggage.
+Editorial Note: An operator must ensure that information on the types of dangerous goods which a passenger is forbidden to transport aboard an aircraft is presented at the point of ticket purchase or, if this is not practical, made available in another manner to passengers prior to the check-in process.
+Information provided via the Internet must be in text or pictorial form but should be such that ticket purchase cannot be completed until the passenger, or a person acting on their behalf, has been presented with this information and indicated that they have understood the restrictions on dangerous goods in baggage.